OutSystems/cloud-connector/README.md

 If the network requires outbound traffic to route through a proxy, you specify that using the `--proxy` option.

-> :information_source: There may be a dedicated person or team at your organization responsible for administering network firewalls.
+> :bulb: There may be a dedicated person or team at your organization responsible for administering network firewalls.
 If so, you may want to contact them for help with the process.

 ## 3. <a name="usage"></a> Usage <small><sup>[Top ▲](#table-of-contents)</sup></small>

 The examples below use the binary command, `outsystemscc`.
 If you are using Docker, replace the command with `docker run --rm -it ghcr.io/outsystems/outsystemscc:latest`.

 After using `outsystemscc` to connect one or more endpoints, you have a list of connected endpoint(s) of the form `secure-gateway:<port>`.
 You or a member of your team can use these addresses directly in app development in ODC Studio or in developing external libraries using custom code.